Change the world

 • The Scholar Merit bursary is regarded as a first payment towards fees.

-• Prospective students do not have to apply for this bursary; they qualify automatically for this award, based on their Grade 12 results, if their APS is at least 40.
+• Prospective students do not have to apply for this bursary; they qualify automatically for this award, based on their Grade 12 results, if their AS is at least 410 .

 • They must have passed Grade 12 not more than 2 years prior to their first year of study.
-If not passed the year adjacent of their first year of study, then a Previous Activity Form should be completed and submitted to Financial Aid before 31 March.
+If pass the year adjacent of their first year of study, then a Previous Activity Form should be completed and submitted to Financial Aid office, North Campus before 31 March.

 • Their registration at University must be their first registration at a Higher Education institution;